All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Properly Paranoid: Nami berates him for immediately suggesting they keep the supposed Nice Girl Pudding hostage, though he reasons that they can't just trust Big Mom's daughter so quickly, if at all.
 Turns out he was right.

-- Red Oni, Blue Oni: Blue to Sicilian's Red.
-Sicilian is loud and hyperactive, Pedro is quiet and calm.
-Ironically, Dogstorm and Catviper are the opposite.
+- Red Oni, Blue Oni: Pedro is the Blue to Shishilian's Red.
+Shishilian, the leader of the musqueteers, is loud and hyperactive while Pedro is quiet and calm.
+Ironically, Dogstorm and Cat Viper are the opposite.

 - Royal Rapier: Wields one in the Totto Land arc.